truenas/documentation/content/CORE/CORETutorials/Storage/SED.md

 Repeate this process for each SED and any SEDs added to the system in the future.

 {{< hint danger >}}
 Remember SED passwords!
-If the SED password is lost, SEDs cannot be unlocked and their data is unavailable.
+If you lose the SED password, you cannot unlock SEDs or access their data.
 Always record SED passwords whenever they are configured or modified and store them in a secure place!
 {{< /hint >}}